 as the index for the next TLB entry to be replaced.
 The name of that

-register is missleading, because it is not actually a random value, but it is
+register is misleading, because it is not actually a random value, but it is

-rather decremented on each instruction[Hei99].
+rather decremented on each instruction [Hei99].
 It is not clear whether